 New Year's Eve is the time to say goodbye to the outgoing year and usher in a new one, welcoming prosperity and health.
-Now, we're guessing that pretty much everyone is more than ready to say goodbye to 2020 and jump right into 2021.

 So let's start off a fresh New Year by introducing a new twist on the Memory Jar tradition.
 Plus, we've got a Free Printable for you that's going to make this tradition super easy.